jvanstraten/fletcher_streams/README.md

 ### Type construction

-We define two sets of equivalent grammars to recursively describe or construct the type of a river, one intended to be human readable/writable, and one that uses only case-insensitive alphanumerical characters and underscores such that it can be embedded into an identifier.
+Two sets of equivalent grammars are defined to recursively describe or construct the type of a River, one intended to be human readable/writable, and one that uses only case-insensitive alphanumerical characters and underscores such that it can be embedded into an identifier.
 The latter serves a similar purpose as name mangling does in C++: to allow generative tools to embed type information